borgbase/ansible-role-borgbackup/README.md

 - `borgmatic_cron_hour`: Hour when regular create and prune cron job will run.
 Defaults to `{{ 6 | random }}`
 - `borgmatic_cron_minute`: Minute when regular create and prune cron job will run.
 Defaults to  `{{ 59 | random }}`
 - `borgmatic_hooks`: Hooks to monitor your backups e.g. with [Healthchecks](https://healthchecks.io/).
 See [official documentation](https://torsion.org/borgmatic/docs/how-to/monitor-your-backups/) for more.
+- `borgmatic_initialization_repo`: Auto initialization of the repo on the backup server.
+Defaults to `true`
 - `borgmatic_large_repo`: Less frequent, monthly repo checking.
 Defaults to `true`
 - `borgmatic_relocated_repo_access_is_ok`: Bypass Borg error about a repository that has been moved.
 Defaults to `false`
 - `borgmatic_store_atime`: Store atime into archive.
 Defaults to `true`